Sprained finger: Everything you need to know

 C — compression

-Gently wrap the finger with a small elastic bandage, finger compress bandage, or sports tape.
+Gently wrap the finger with a small elastic bandage, finger compress bandage, or sports tape, all of which are available to purchase online.
 Wrap the bandage just tight enough to apply light pressure to the finger.
 Do not wrap too tightly, as the bandage could act as a tourniquet and limit the circulation.
 Remove the bandage after the first 24 to 48 hours, or when the inflammation has begun to reduce significantly.
 Once the compression bandage has been removed, the finger should be buddy taped.

 E — elevation

 Keep the finger elevated, or raised at a level above the heart.
 Use a sling to keep the finger raised while standing or walking.
 While sitting or sleeping, use a pillow to prop up the injured finger.

 Especially in the first few days after the sprain occurs, over-the-counter pain and anti-inflammation medications, such as ibuprofen, acetaminophen, aspirin, and naproxen, can help make symptoms more manageable.